How is the BOR chairperson selected?

 What should the BOR do if the property owner fails to answer on the objection form, "What is the taxable value of the property as of January 1?"

 Before swearing in the property owner, the BOR clerk should ask the property owner to submit a properly completed form.
 If the property owner refuses to complete the entire form, the BOR should conduct a pre-hearing and determine it will not hear the case.
-Under state law (sec 70.47(7) Wis.
-Stats.), a written objection is required and states that, “...the board shall require that any forms include stated valuations of the property in question.”
+Under state law (sec.
+70.47(7), Wis.
+Stats.), a property owner must submit a written objection, complete any required forms, and provide stated valuations of the property in question.
 The BOR should not issue a determination notice.
 When the value being appealed is based on a market value class, case law is well-established on the necessity of the appellant providing an opinion of value on the objection form.
 If the appeal is of a non-market value class, the clerk should ask for the approximate acres and an estimate of the correct assessed value of those acres.

 Can I appeal directly to the circuit court without going to the BOR?

-- Since 2015, the BOR has the authority to waive a BOR hearing (at the request of the property owner, assessor or at its own discretion) and allow the property owner to appeal directly to the circuit court.
+- The BOR has the authority to waive a BOR hearing (at the request of the property owner, assessor or at its own discretion) and allow the property owner to appeal directly to the circuit court.
 To request a waiver, the property owner must:

 - At the first BOR meeting: